chrisrickard/posts/201401022142_automate_your_dev_box.md

 ## Homebrew Cask
 > "To install, drag this icon..." no more!

 [Homebrew Cask](https://github.com/phinze/homebrew-cask) was the catalyst behind me deciding to script my dev setup.
 A command line tool for install OSX binaries (.app's).
 I was always a bit jealous of Linux package managers such as apt-get, as they seemed to have everything you would need.
-Cask doesn't have *everything* but it certainly has a lot, and with Homebrew and Cask in your arsonry - life is better one.
+Cask doesn't have *everything* but it certainly has a lot, and with Homebrew and Cask in your arsonal - life is better one.
 Built on-top of Homebrew, Cask also has [a bunch](https://github.com/phinze/homebrew-cask/tree/master/Casks) of "casks" (apps), and once again - allows you to easily bottle your own.

 To get your cask on, simply type: